hubspot-vs-zoho

 Pricing

-Zoho and HubSpot have different product offerings–HubSpot is an all-in-one platform while Zoho is just a sales CRM.
+Zoho CRM pricing is different from HubSpot’s –HubSpot is an all-in-one platform while Zoho is just a sales CRM.
 So, the pricing mainly differs because of this.
-HubSpot has a bundled pricing plan and individual pricing for each ‘Hub’ while Zoho has a tier-based pricing plan.
+HubSpot has a bundled pricing plan and individual pricing for each ‘Hub’ while Zoho CRM pricing has a tier-based plan.

 How much does HubSpot cost?